mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 ## Capitalization
 * Only capitalize proper nouns e.g. names of technology products, other tools and services.
 * Don't capitalize cloud, internet, machine learning, or advanced analytics.
 Take a look at the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/term-collections/accessibility-terms) if you're unsure.
 * Follow sentence case, which capitalizes only the first word of a title/subtitle.
-We prefer this "An introduction to data visualization" to this "An Introduction to Data Visualization".
+We prefer "An introduction to data visualization" to "An Introduction to Data Visualization".

 ## Code formatting